 Specific module aims: To develop critical analytical skills and increase awareness of the scientific method.
 To develop numeracy and literacy skills, time management, teamwork and other graduate employability skills.
 To develop skills in creative thinking, the scientific approach, hypothesis testing, planning research, data collection and analysis.
 To prepare each student for their final year research project or dissertation.

 The module will be delivered in four key components:

 - Analysis & Interpretation (critical thinking).
-Students will undertake a range of exercises, including computer-based learning, where they will critically review scientific articles from a variety of sources, to develop an ability to determine the validity and rigour of results.
-Students will consider; errors in scientific literature; scientific methodology; experimental design; use and abuse of statistical results; erroneous and misleading presentation of results; the quality of different sources of information.
+Students will undertake a range of analytical exercises, including computer-based learning, where they will critically review scientific articles from a variety of sources, to develop an ability to determine the validity and rigour of results.
+Students will develop & implement their analytical skills to consider; errors in scientific literature; scientific methodology; experimental design; use and abuse of statistical results; erroneous and misleading presentation of results; the quality of different sources of information.
 They will analyse, synthesise and summarise information critically from a variety of sources.
 Topics will include entomology and ecology and may include climate change, alternative medicine, health and disease, food security.
 Students may also take part in group discussions and informal debates.

 - Scientific writing (literacy skills) Students will attend introductory lectures on scientific writing.
 A list of degree programme and subject-specific essay titles will be made available on Blackboard.
-Students will choose, in agreement with their personal tutor, one essay title to complete.
+Students will choose one essay title to complete.
 Computer assisted learning (CAL) - a comprehensive suite of supporting materials will be made available for students on the Blackboard site (e.g. tips on how to write essays, grammar and comprehension, referencing and example essays).